 Jesus trained his followers in three ways.
 First of all, he allowed them to observe him at work.
 They were with him as he taught and performed miracles.
 There were occasions after Jesus had taught that his disciples would come to him seeking clarification.
 He would often break down and dissect what he had just taught the crowd to make sure that his closest followers understood the parable or teaching.

 Because Jesus’ followers would be expected to perform the same type of works that he had performed, he let them observe him performing many types of miracles, including healings and even raising the dead.
 On almost every occasion, Jesus had his followers with him when he performed these supernatural signs.
-In some of these instances, he even allowed his disciples to participate in the miracle.
+In some instances, he even allowed his disciples to participate in the miracle.
 This was the case in the two miraculous feedings.
 In one case he fed over 5000 people and another time he fed 4000 people.
 In Mark 6:41, for example, the food was multiplied as Jesus gave it to the disciples and they distributed it to the crowd.

 The second way that Jesus trained his followers was that he after they had been with him for awhile watching him work, he sent them out on short ministry trips.
 These trips were great opportunities for the disciples to get real ministry experience while spreading the Gospel message.
-After these ministry trips, the disciples reported back to Jesus about all they did.
+After these trips, the disciples reported back to Jesus about all they did.
 They would then spend time discussing their results and receiving further training from Jesus.

-The last way that Jesus trained his followers was that he sent his Holy Spirit to live inside them.
-When Jesus left the earth he sent the Holy Spirit back to indwell his people.
+The last way that Jesus trained his followers was that he sent his Holy Spirit to live inside of them.
+When Jesus left the earth he sent the Holy Spirit to indwell his people.
 Jesus promised that the Holy Spirit would lead his followers into all truth and continue to teach them.
-This began to take place in the early Church as Christ’s followers attempted to do the same kinds of things that they had seen Jesus do.
-There was, of course some trial and error but as the early Christians prayed for guidance and then stepped out in faith, the Holy Spirit directed their steps.
+This began to take place in the early Church as Christ’s followers continued to do the same kinds of things that they had seen Jesus do.
+There was, of course, some trial and error but as the early Christians prayed for guidance and then stepped out in faith, the Holy Spirit directed their steps.